data-4381-capstone/Harmful-Brain-Activity/Code/README.md

 **PCA with Time Dimension:**

 Uses PCA to reduce rows of EEGs instead of columns.
-Individual channels were pulled from random EEGs and combined to form a channel matrix to perform PCA with.
+Individual channels were pulled from random sub EEGs and combined to form a channel matrix to perform PCA with.
 I've paused work with the notebooks for now as I don't yet understand the process in them.
 I intend to return to them later.

 **ICA-PCA Attempts:**